nacq/dotfiles/README.md

 ├── aliases                             # aliases that I find useful ├── exports                             # to set env variables ├── functions                           # functions that I usually use.
-These will be sourced and be globally available ├── .xinitrc                            # root level hidden files will be symliked in the home dir ├── .Xmodmap
+These will be sourced and be globally available ├── .config                             # root level hidden files will be symliked in the home dir │   └── share
+│       └── nvim
+│           └── init.vim
+├── .xinitrc
+├── .Xmodmap
 ├── .Xresources
 └── .zshrc